DenGizz/Space-Battler/README.md

 - **Add Game Currency and Spaceship Module Store:** Introduce an in-game currency system and a store where players can purchase and upgrade spaceship modules.
 - **Implement Advertising Service:** Integrate an advertising service to monetize the game while ensuring a non-intrusive experience for players.
 - **Redesign UI:** Improve the user interface to enhance usability and aesthetic appeal.

+## License

+This repository is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+You are permitted to view and examine the code for personal or educational purposes only.
+Any other use, including commercial use, modification, distribution, or incorporation into other projects, is strictly prohibited.
+See the [LICENSE](./LICENSE) file for more details.